 - It is necessary to have a brief, clear lobby or advocacy action plan to be able to work strategically and to divide responsibilities and tasks within your network or coalition.
 For more information and specific methods, see Chapter 4. - As a first step, the map of all stakeholders working on your lobby and advocacy objectives is required.
 It is essential to identify whether they may support your activity or start a counter action.
 Also, neutral stakeholders can be potentially allies. - You need to take the actions of these stakeholders into account as they may support / strengthen your lobby (allies, e.g. companies dealing with RES or energy efficiency) or start a counter lobby (opponents, e.g. fossil fuel power plant).
 Moreover, the neutrals are of particular interest as these may be influenced in such a way that they become allies.
 A Stakeholder engagement template, which can found in an Annex 2 can be used to assess different level, influence and relevance of political stakeholders. - Try to establish coalition organisations with your allies.
 It can multiply the capacity and effect of the advocacy actions.
 Also, your allies can give feedback to the action plan and they can help to develop it further. - The most effective way to engage allies if you make partnership with already existing networks or associations.
 Annex 1 lists relevant networks in CEE countries. - In order to accurately plan your advocacy activities, exact time plan, procedures and budget cycles have to be clarified. - Identify a set of criteria to assess and select the most effective lobby and advocacy activities (e.g. level of influence and risk, needed resources).
-For more on this, see the Policy Advocacy section starting on page 21.
+For more on this, see the Policy Advocacy section starting on page 27. - Identify suitable tactics (e.g. meetings with decision-makers, public events, petitions, round tables, newspaper articles, participating in public consultation, etc.) and suitable messengers.
+Make sure you draft the right messages for the right type of decision-makers (with the help of a communication pyramid in Figure 12).